msdnguy/LearnAI-KnowledgeMiningBootcamp/labs/lab-environment-creation.md

 1. For **Resource group**, create a resource group named `kmb` to contain all the resources you will create in this Knowledge Mining Bbootcamp.
 In addition to facilitating organization and visualization in the portal, using a single resource group helps you, if necessary at the end of the training, remove all services created.
 If you want to keep this solution up and running, for demos and POCs in minutes with your own data, this resources cleaning isn't necessary.

-1. For **Location**, choose one of the regions below, Cognitive Search is not available in all Azure regions.
+1. For **Location**, choose South Central US, Cognitive Search is not available in all Azure regions.

-- West Central US
-- South Central US
-- East US
-- East US 2
-- West US 2
-- Canada Central
-- West Europe
-- UK South
-- North Europe
-- Brazil South
-- Southeast Asia
-- Central India
-- Australia East

 1. For **Pricing tier**, create a **Basic** service to complete tutorials and quickstarts.
 For deeper information on Azure Search pricing and limits, click [here](https://azure.microsoft.com/pricing/details/search/) and [here](https://docs.microsoft.com/en-us/azure/search/search-limits-quotas-capacity).